Cyclenerd/google-cloud-pricing-cost-calculator/tools/asset/README.md

 ## Create usage files

-Create a separate YML file for each project `PROJECT_ID.yml`.
+Create a separate YAML file for each project `PROJECT_ID.yml`.
 Bucket object size file `buckets.yml` is used by default.
 Files are overwritten without any warning.